CSV Export

 From the Responses page:

-- Click the Export CSV button in the top-right corner
+- Click the Export CSV button.

 What's Included#

-The exported CSV file contains the following columns:
+The exported CSV file contains these columns:

 | Column | Description |